Provide remote support internally within your corporate LAN and externally over the Internet.

 Set up sending emails with access credentials

-Regardless of whether you use the persistent Host or spontaneous Agent, you can set the client to send you an email with access credentials (ID and password) upon the first installation/run.
+Regardless of whether you use the persistent Host or spontaneous Agent, you can set the client to send you an email with access credentials (Internet-ID and password) upon the first installation/run.
 You can enable this feature in the MSI Configurator during customization:

 Ask user permission